wveducation/wvearlychildhoodcouncil.org/src/topics/physical-development-engaging-experiences.md

       source: University of Nevada, Reno
       url: https://extension.unr.edu/publication.aspx?PubID=2921
   - resource:
       title: "From Rolling Over to Jumping in Puddles: Moving and Grooving with Infants and Toddlers"
-      source: "National Association for the Education of Young Children"
+      source: National Association for the Education of Young Children
       url: https://www.naeyc.org/resources/blog/moving-and-grooving-infants-and-toddlers
   - resource:
       title: Tummy Time